 Impact

-The Linux kernel contains a flaw in the traffic control module where the copy‑on‑write (COW) range for writable packet buffers is calculated before the actual key offsets are known.
-When a packet manipulation action uses an offset that is not fully COW’ed, writing to the buffer corrupts the page cache.
-This type of corruption can overwrite kernel memory, potentially leading to data integrity errors or privilege escalation.
-The weakness is a classic out‑of‑bounds write.
+The Linux kernel traffic control module contains a flaw where the copy‑on‑write range for writable packet buffers is calculated before the key offsets are known, leaving part of the buffer unwritten.
+Writing beyond this incomplete region corrupts the page cache, which can overwrite kernel memory and potentially lead to data integrity errors or privilege escalation.

 Affected Systems

-All versions of the Linux kernel prior to the inclusion of the commit that implements the fix (identified in the reference link) are affected.
-The fix appears in the latest stable kernel release as of the time of this advisory.
-Systems should evaluate whether their kernel build incorporates this commit.
+All versions of the Linux kernel released before the inclusion of the commit referenced in the advisory are affected.
+The fix appears in the latest stable kernel release; systems should verify whether their kernel build contains the commit that corrects the COW range calculation.

 Risk and Exploitability